Leaders in Marine Conservation programs with Eco Koh Tao

 Junkyard Reef is one of those artificial dive sites located approximately 500metres from the shoreline of Mae Haad.
 The founding partners of the Eco Koh Tao charitable conservation project, Matt Bolton and Nathan Cook MSc, commenced the extensive restoration work that is now a flourishing artificial dive site, visited daily by divers and the current restoration team.

-Whilst Nathan continues his coral reef restoration work with Reef Ecologic in Australia’s Great Barrier Reef, Matt continues to facilitate the work that the present Eco Koh Tao team are currently engaged in, working alongside the DMCR to ensure best coral restoration practices are applied and maintained.
+Whilst Nathan continues his coral reef restoration work with Reef Ecologic in Australia’s Great Barrier Reef, Matt continues to facilitate the current work, working alongside the DMCR to ensure best coral restoration practices are applied and maintained.

-IDC Koh Tao alongside Eco Koh Tao are at the forefront of marine conservation locally with involvement in multiple projects through international partners Project Aware, Coralwatch and Reef Check.
+IDC Koh Tao alongside Black Turtle Dive are at the forefront of marine conservation locally with involvement in multiple projects through international partners Project Aware, Coralwatch and Reef Check.

 Our Divemasters and Instructors undertake Reef Check Training to ensure they are expertly informed about the marine environment.
 Our reef surveys help to keep an accurate database on the condition of the local coral reefs.